The chargeless black shield of the Night's Watch

 - Benjen Stark, First Ranger and younger brother to Lord Eddard Stark.
 Missing beyond the Wall and thought dead.

 - Bowen Marsh, Lord Steward of the Night's Watch.
-Led a successful but costly defense in the fight at the Bridge of Skulls.
+Leads a successful but costly defense in the fight at the Bridge of Skulls.

-- Chett, former steward to Maester Aemon until Samwell Tarly was raised to the post.
+- Chett, former steward to Maester Aemon until Samwell Tarly is raised to the post.
 Sent to the pens to take care of the dogs.
-Later, he conspired to kill Jeor Mormont, but was slain and turned into a wight.
+He conspires to kill Jeor Mormont at the Fist of the First Men, but is slain and turned into a wight.

 - Cotter Pyke, commander of Eastwatch-by-the-Sea.